Mawayana language

 Mawayana (Mahuayana), also known as Mapidian (Maopidyán), is a moribund Arawakan language of northern South America.
 It used to be spoken by Mawayana people living in ethnic Wai-wai and Tiriyó villages in Brazil, Guyana and Suriname.
 As of 2015, the last two speakers of the language are living in Kwamalasamutu.

+History

+In the 1840s, the Mawayana were in contact with the Taruma, but both groups have amalgamated with the Wai-wai people, and those who joined have lost both their languages.
+Only two elderly women, who were part of a group of Mawayana who accompanied American missionaries to convert the Tiriyó people, and subsequently moved in with them, still spoke the language in 2015, and their children did not speak Mawayana.
 A few rememberers exist who do not use it on a daily basis.

 Classification

 Aikhenvald (1999) lists Mawayana (and possibly Mawakwa as a dialect) together with Wapishana under a Rio Branco (North-Arawak) branch of the Arawakan family.
 Carlin (2006) notes that Mawayana "is closely related to Wapishana" and according to Ramirez (2001) they share at least 47% of their lexicon.

 Phonology

 Mawayana has, among its consonants, two implosives, //ɓ// and //ɗ//, and what has been described as a "retroflex fricativised rhotic", represented with rž, that it shares with Wapishana.
 The vowel systems contains four vowels (//i-e, a, ɨ, u-o//), each of which has a nasalised counterpart.